 The Elbe at your own pace

-Stage 1 - "The summits of the East": from Cavo to Porto Azzurro
+Stage 1 - "Eastern summits": Cavo to Porto Azzurro

-Stage 2 - "Napoleon's Woods": from Porto Azzurro to Procchio
+Stage 2 - "Napoleon's woods": from Porto Azzurro to Procchio

-Stage 3 - "The granite peak": from Procchio to Poggio
+Stage 3 - "The granite summit": from Procchio to Poggio

-The landscape crossed during this third stage is made of smooth granite rocks and composed of low and fragrant vegetation, letting the gaze be carried relatively far away.
-At the top of Mount Capanne, the highest point of the island of Elba (1,019 metres), a marvellous panoramic terrace overlooking Corsica, Capraia, Pianosa, Montecristo and Giglio awaits you.
+The landscape traversed on this third stage is made up of smooth granite rocks and low, fragrant vegetation, allowing the eye to wander relatively far.
+At the summit of Mount Capanne, the highest point on Elba (1,019 m), a marvellous panoramic terrace awaits you, overlooking Corsica, Capraia, Pianosa, Montecristo and Giglio.
 Unforgettable!
-Then it's time to start the (sometimes steep) descent towards Poggio, under the oak and chestnut woods.
+Then it's time to start the (sometimes steep) descent to Poggio, under oak and chestnut woods.

 Stage 4 - "La via del Troppolo": from Poggio to Patresi